At Briarlea, we serve your favourite, traditional fare.

 And forget about meals on wheels.
 The food you enjoy at Briarlea is an intrinsic part of our care.
 And with our care, we never cut corners.
 For this reason, our meals are homemade by Briarlea’s dedicated cooks.

-We also use the fresh agricultural produce that we’re famous for here in Evesham.
+We also use the fresh agricultural produce that we’re famous for right here in Evesham.
 Our asparagus, potatoes, eggs and meats are all bought locally.
-It’s a real point of pride for us.
+We take real pride in our farm-to-fork approach.